Here’s a mini-questionnaire for you:

 Digital nomads have careers that they can do from anywhere, due to the way they’ve set up their businesses.
 Loads of them work in the techie sphere, in jobs like web development/design.
 But there’s no reason why people in “traditional” professions (like accountancy, law, teaching and HR) can’t be digital nomads too – and indeed many of them have found ways to make it work.

-They make it work but putting their whole business (or most of it) online.
+They make it work by putting their whole business (or most of it) online.
 So instead of meetings around a boardroom table, they use Skype.
 And they share documents using Google Docs.
 And of course, they use email for day-to-day correspondence – which is no different these days from working in the same city/country as your clients.
 (There are loads of other online tools for digital nomads – see here.)

 It’s only really possible to be a digital nomad in places where there’s a decent enough internet connection.
 And because pretty much everywhere (except Indonesia and a few others, according to Google) falls into that sole criterion, the world is a digital nomad’s virtual oyster.